 Table 30 lists the water quality stations that are included in the BMAP monitoring network, which are sampled by NWFWMD and the Department.
 The water quality monitoring will be conducted in accordance with the frequencies below.

 In addition, flow stations are listed in Table 30 to help determine loads to the river to achieve the first objective.
-These flow stations are maintained by the U.S. Geological Survey (UGGS) and Florida Geological Survey (FGS).
+These flow stations are maintained by the U.S. Geological Survey (UGGS) and FGS.
 The flow stations in the monitoring network are also shown in Figure 14.
 The Spring Creek flow station is included in the BMAP monitoring plan because it will be helpful in understanding the movement of water in the aquifer.
 This gage will provide the ability to create a correlation between Spring Creek Springs flow volumes and periods of reverse flows at Spring Creek to flows and water chemistry at the Wakulla Springs vent, which could help the stakeholders determine where to place management strategies in the future.
 The gage will also provide information expected to support NWFWMD in setting the minimum flows and levels for the Wakulla River.

 Table 30: BMAP Water Quality Monitoring Network